LeahBorns/LeahBorns.github.io/README.md

 ## Working Prototype

-You can access a node working prototype of the app here: https://commute-calculator-capstone.herokuapp.com/ and a react working prototype here: https://leahborns.github.io/commute-calculator-final-capstone-react/build/
+You can access a working prototype of the app here: https://leahborns.github.io/leah-portfolio/

 ## Functionality
 The app's functionality includes:

-* Buttons to see the live and repo of each project on a new page.
+* Buttons to see the live site and repo of each project on a new page.
 * Pull down menu when at a max of 480px
 * Smooth scrolling when selection menu items from the nav

 ## Technical

 The app is built with HTML, CSS, and JavaScript.
-All data is held in an mLab database during the user's session.
 It has been built to be fully responsive across mobile, tablet and desktop screen resolutions.

 ## Development Roadmap

-This is v1.0 of the app, additional portfolio pieces will continued to be added as they are developed.
+This is v1.0 of the app, additional portfolio pieces will continue to be added as they are developed.